"We are tired!

 • Advocate with your government and representatives for your country to recognise the State of Palestine.
 As of June 2024, the State of Palestine is recognized as a sovereign state by 144 of the 193 member states of the United Nations.

-• Contact your governmental representatives to demand action and vote for representatives who intend to support a cease fire.
+• Contact your governmental representatives to demand action and vote for representatives committed to demand a cease fire, and sanctions against Israel.
 International pressure to allow humanitarian aid to enter freely and safely, including disability essentials, is urgent.

 • Use this page information to write an essay for your local or national newspaper asking for the support of people with disabilities in Palestine and the end of the occupation and aggression.

-• Ask for your University to disclose and divest their investments in companies and organisations linked to Israel and associated or supporting the war in Gaza.
-The Boycott, Divestment, Sanctions (BDS) movement has a list of companies that are profiting out of the genocide in Gaza, and you can use that list to stop consuming their products or services.
+• Ask your University to disclose their investments and divest from companies and organisations linked to Israel and associated or supporting the war in Gaza.
+The Boycott, Divestment, Sanctions (BDS) movement has a list of companies that profit from the genocide in Gaza and the ocupation of Palestine, and you can use that list to stop using their products or services.

 • Donate to Operation Olive Branch, Crips for eSims for Gaza or World Federation of the Deaf.

-• If you are aware or have any evidence of war crimes, please submit the evidence to the International Criminal Court.
+• If you are aware or have any evidence of war crimes, please submit the evidence to the International Criminal Court, or contact us.
 Videos and images shared through social media by soldiers can be submitted as evidence.

-• If you are a disability advocate or organisation attending Conference of States Parties to the Convention on the Rights of Persons with Disabilities (COSP), and you will have opportunities to speak, please advocate for persons with disabilities in Palestine.
+• If you are a disability advocate or organisation attending Conference of States Parties to the Convention on the Rights of Persons with Disabilities (COSP), and you have opportunities to speak, please advocate for Palestinians with disabilities.
 You can share any intervention with #CRPD4Palestine.

 • Develop accessible information and protests for people with disabilities to be able to participate in advocating on this topic, such as these Easy-Read guides on the situation in Palestine